how to stay warm while skiing

-One of the biggest keys to keeping warm while skiing is dressing in layers.
-It isn’t enough to simply throw on warm outerwear, no matter how insulated or expensive the outerwear is.
-If you haven’t backed this up with the right layers underneath, these outer layers won’t be able to do their job correctly.
+One of our best pieces of advice for keeping warm while skiing is dressing in layers.
+It isn’t enough to throw on warm outerwear, no matter how insulated or expensive it is.
+If you haven’t backed this up with suitable layers underneath, these outer layers can't do their job correctly.

-Ideally, you’ll want to start with a thin base layer to wick moisture away from your body.
-Technical long sleeve undershirts and leggings are an excellent choice for this layer.
+Ideally, you’ll want to start with a thin base layer to wick sweat away from your body.
+Technical long-sleeved undershirts and leggings are an excellent choice.
 Avoid cotton for this base layer, as it holds the moisture against your skin, robbing your body of heat and leaving you cold and wet once your blood gets flowing and you start to sweat.
 Instead, opt for wool or a synthetic fabric that will move moisture away from your skin and keep you warm and dry.

-For a mid-layer, try a lightweight fleece jacket or pullover that adds an extra layer of insulation without adding too much bulk.
-Finally, make your outer layer your waterproof / breathable coat — such as a shell jacket — as well as your ski pants, helmet, mask, hat, gloves and any other accessories you might be packing.
+For a mid-layer, try a lightweight fleece jacket or pullover that provides an extra layer of insulation without adding too much bulk.
+Finally, make your outer layer your waterproof/breathable coat — such as a shell jacket — plus your ski pants, helmet, mask, hat, gloves and any other accessories you might be packing.

 2. Protect Your Extremities

-It’s easy to focus on the big-ticket items of outerwear, such as coats and pants.
-However, it’s crucial that you pay close attention to your extremities as well, since these are often the place to begin suffering from the cold first.
+It’s easy to focus on the big-ticket outerwear items, such as coats and pants.
+However, you must also pay close attention to your extremities, since these are often the first place to begin suffering from the cold.
 Keep your fingers and toes warm while skiing by covering up.
 Take extra care to wear the right socks and well-insulated gloves or mittens.
-Don't forget to cover your head as well with helmet that fits properly combined with a neck gaiter or face mask.
+Don't forget to cover your head with a properly fitting helmet, combined with a neck gaiter or face mask.

 3. Keep an Eye on the Temperature

-It’s one thing to look at the thermometer and read the temperature, and another still to understand how that same temperature will feel when you’ve been outside in it for hours.
-Be prepared for those extra cold days by bringing different layering options with you to add when it's colder than normal.
+It’s one thing to look at the thermometer, and another still to understand how that same temperature will feel when you’ve been outside in it for hours.
+Prepare for those extra cold days by bringing different layering options with you.

-Another weather factor to consider is the wind chill.
-Wind chill makes the weather seem far colder than it truly is, and this is only amplified when you’re skiing downhill at fast speeds with the wind blowing in your face.
-Before you commit to hitting the slopes, make sure you check both the temperature and the wind chill to ensure it’s safe and that you are prepared.
+Another weather factor to consider is the wind chill, which makes the temperature feel far colder.
+Skiing downhill with the wind blowing in your face only amplifies the wind chill.
+Before you commit to hitting the slopes, make sure you check the forecasted temperature and wind chill to ensure you have all the gear for a safe day outdoors.

 4. Make Sure Your Boots Fit

-We mentioned that it’s critical to keep your extremities warm while skiing, and this especially applies to your toes.
+We mentioned that it’s critical to keep your extremities warm while skiing, which especially applies to your toes.
 Toes are prone to frostbite, and if you aren’t careful, you could be at risk.
-One of the easy preventative measures we recommend is wearing boots that aren’t overly tight.
-This gives your toes a little bit of room to wiggle around and promotes better blood flow.
-If your boots are too tight, the odds are higher that your toes will be cramped together, lose feeling and be at a higher risk for frostbite.
+One of the easy preventive measures we recommend is wearing boots that give your toes a little bit of room to wiggle around and promote better blood flow.
+If your boots are too tight, your toes may end up getting cramped together, losing feeling and putting you at a higher risk for frostbite.

 5. Bring Some Additional Warmers